Cocofeat/uMedGround/README.md

 - Run the script ```python main_test.py```

 ## Citation
-If you find EyeMoSt helps your research, please cite our paper:
+If you find uMedGround helps your research, please cite our paper:
 ```
-@InProceedings{EyeMoSt_Zou_2023,
+@InProceedings{uMedGround_Zou_2024,
 author="Zou, Ke
 and Bai, Yang
 and Chen, Zhihao